AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

   The system font has been restored.
 </p>

-To restore the system font on Lime3DS, go to `File` → `Install CIA...` and select the `SystemFont.cia` file.
+To restore the system font on Azahar emulator, navigate to `/load/mods/0004009B00014002/romfs` and rename/delete the `cbf_std.bcfnt.lz` file.

 ## Tools Used